castillo2310/stock-availability-checker/README.md

 ```sh
 npm run start
 ```

+The user must enter the URLs of the products that wants to check its availability and the notification method.

-All the required data like product URLs or notification data will be requested through prompts in the terminal.
+All the required data  will be requested through prompts in the terminal.
 The script will check if the requested products availability every 30 seconds, and will notify the user by the selected method if any product is available.

 ## Current suppliers: